Tom5521/fsize/README.md

 Flags:
-      --bin-info              Displays the information of the binary -c, --config strings        Configure the variables used for preferences
+      --bin-info              Displays the information of the binary --color                 enable or disable the color (default true) -c, --config strings        Configure the variables used for preferences
                               Example: "fsize --config 'always-show-progress=true,always-print-on-walk=false'".